usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.24.5 Clear Floor Space

 A clear floor space at least 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 shall be provided in front of a sink to allow forward approach.
-The clear floor space shall be on an accessible route and shall extend a maximum of 19 in (485 mm) underneath the sink (see <a href="91standards_figures/fig32.htm" title="Fig. 32">Fig. 32</a>).
+The clear floor space shall be on an accessible route and shall extend a maximum of 19 in (485 mm) underneath the sink (see [Fig. 32](#figure32)).

 #### 4.24.6 Exposed Pipes and Surfaces